Top 12 Ways to Stop Bloating

 The first thing to start with is stress levels.

 This may be obvious, but not intuitive for a lot of people.
-Stress creates inflammation in the body, and in the abdomen which leads to bloating.
+Stress creates discomfort in the body, and in the abdomen which leads to bloating.

 Start with monitoring stress levels for any bloating issues, and find ways to decrease the stress in your life.